tkporter/kubectl-common/README.md

 ### Switching Aliases

-We can change our current kubectl version to use by:
+We can change our current kubectl version/kubeconfig configuration by:

 ```
 $ kubectl-common use-alias foo